Car Accident Insurance Claims

-Insurance companies in Florida, as well as the rest of the United States, are created to make a profit; their efforts are focused upon their bottom line, and keeping the amount of money paid each year in claims as low as possible.
+Insurance companies in Florida, as well as the rest of the United States, are created to make a profit; their efforts are focused on their bottom line, and keeping the amount of money paid each year in claims as low as possible.
 After all, in years where insurance carriers have been hit with large numbers of claims, they risk going out of business.

 This causes insurance companies to train their agents and adjusters on how to deal with the large number of claims they receive on a daily basis.
 Their goal is always to keep the company management and ultimately their company shareholders happy: which is in conflict with providing compensation for injury victims.
 Sometimes, they may even go over the line so far that they are guilty of insurance bad faith.

 All too often after a serious accident or car crash, insurance company adjusters appear on the scene and are on the job, aggressively attempting to resolve claims quickly – particularly if there has been a tragic fatality.
 Fast settlements of serious injury accidents and wrongful death claims are seldom in the injury victim’s best interests.

 Alan’s Tip: Insurance employees, no matter how friendly and nice, are not looking out for the injured person’s best interests: please be aware of this at all times (are you being recorded?).
 This is especially true after the 2012 PIP Reforms, where Insurance Company Fraud Specialists are allowed to put you under oath and interrogate you (and it’s up to you to get a lawyer to be present during questioning here).

 What Are The Different Types of Florida Car Accident Insurance Coverage?

 PIP Insurance in Florida – Reforms Passed After Widespread Car Accident Fraud